decafjoe/clik/doc/development/workflow.rst

 Once the patch is working, **history must be rewritten to read logically, and must be rebased off of the current master.** Again, this should be done off-master.
+Group changes logically.
+Tiny commits are perfectly fine.
 Remember rule #1: all commits to master must be stable, working, QA-ed code.

 With the patch and history ready, **submit a pull request**.
+The pull request must provide a general description of the change and the rationale for why clik needs the code.
+Commit messages are the "what", pull request messages are the "why".

-This will automatically start a Travis CI run to check for linter violations or test failures.
+Submitting a pull request will automatically start a Travis CI run to check for linter violations or test failures.
 If the test run passes, a clik committer will review your changes for a possible merge into master.

 .. note::